pranay-chakraborty/climate_diagnostics/README.md

 ## Overview

-Climate Diagnostics Toolkit provides powerful tools to process, analyze, and visualize climate data using xarray accessors.
-The package offers functionality for seasonal filtering, spatial averaging with proper area weighting, trend analysis, and time series decomposition to help climate scientists extract meaningful insights from large climate datasets directly from their xarray Dataset objects.
+The Climate Diagnostics Toolkit provides powerful tools to process, analyze, and visualize climate data using xarray accessors.
+The package offers functionality for seasonal filtering, spatial averaging with proper area weighting, trend analysis, time series decomposition, and the calculation of standard climate indices to help climate scientists extract meaningful insights from large climate datasets directly from their xarray Dataset objects.

 ## Features